Skip to main content

 Fields in composite types behave differently when they have a resource type.

-Accessing a field or calling function on a resource field is valid, however moving a resource out of a variable resource field is not allowed.
+Accessing a field or calling a function on a resource field is valid, however, moving a resource out of a variable resource field is not allowed.
 Instead, use a swap statement to replace the resource with another resource.
+For example:

 let child <- create Child(name: "Child 1")